-- During the 20th century, astronomers started to theorize that what Cassini observed was a storm the Jupiter’s fast-moving and turbulent atmosphere created.
+- During the 20th century, astronomers started to theorize that what Cassini observed was a storm that Jupiter’s fast-moving and turbulent atmosphere created.

-- The theory was confirmed true when Voyager-1 spacecraft closely approached Jupiter in 1979 and observed the Great Red Spot from very near position.
+- The theory was confirmed true when the Voyager-1 spacecraft closely approached Jupiter in 1979 and observed the Great Red Spot from a very near position.

-- On the basis of Cassini observations, astronomers estimate the 17th century size of the Great Red Spot about double of its current size.
+- Based on Cassini’s observations, astronomers estimate the 17th-century size of the Great Red Spot about double its current size.

-- So the Great Red Spot has been appears to be reducing in size since that time.
+- So the Great Red Spot has been appeared to be reduced in size since that time.

-- According to astronomers, it is unknown when will be it completely disappears.
+- According to astronomers, it is unknown when will be it completely disappear.
 However, they are relatively sure that at the end of it, another would appear somewhere else in the Jupiter atmosphere.